 What happens when a negotiation spins out of control and everyone is angry?
 How do you deal with a counterparts’ emotion?
 Do you simply walk away?
 Or reschedule?
 Dealing with strong emotions can be one of the most difficult parts of a negotiation.
 It’s also one of the topics of conversation in episode #175 of the Negotiations Ninja podcast.
-Svitlana Kalitsun—a negotiation trainer based in Vienna, Austria—shares how you can de-escalate an anger-fueled negotiation.
+Svitlana Kalitsun—a negotiation trainer based in Vienna, Austria—shares how you can de-escalate your counterpart’s anger.

 Don’t tell someone to “calm down.”

 Rookie mistake, right?
 Telling someone to calm down has probably never worked and likely just escalates the situation further.
 Instead, Svitlana recommends letting your counterpart release their anger.
 Let them talk the feelings out.
 She points out that the plus side of anger is that it is usually a short-lived emotion that is exhausting.

 Most people make the mistake to jump back into the argument and rile things up.
 Do not jump into the conversation or cut them off.
 It is better to put yourself on hold and let them talk.
 But what do you do next?